5 letter words starting with tru

 Sometimes the solution is an uncommon word, then It’s time to learn something new.
 Here’s the definition of a few of these words:

-Definition of truer
+Definition of truly

 Definition of trump